 Together We'll Soar

-We are excited to announce that Pilot Bank will soon merge with Lake Michigan Credit Union ("LMCU").
+Pilot has merged with Lake Michigan Credit Union (LMCU).
 Here you can find the key advantages of the merger and answers to any questions you may have.

 This is a natural fit for both organizations.
 Both financial organizations share the belief in delivering exceptional value and service to our members, clients, and customers.
 LMCU has a growing presence in Florida and expanding into this area is a natural progression.

-The combined organization will offer a wide range of commercial and personal banking services and solutions like innovative access to accounts and competitive savings and loan rates.
-Members, clients and customers will have greater resources and access to technological innovations that will improve the experiences for both commercial and consumer relationships, while also benefiting from a superior service experience as part of LMCU.
+After our systems are fully combined in 2022, we will offer a wide range of commercial and personal banking services and solutions like innovative access to accounts and competitive savings and loan rates.
+Members, clients, and customers will have greater resources and access to technological innovations that will improve the experiences for both commercial and consumer relationships, while also benefiting from a superior service experience as part of LMCU.
 Customers will be served in more ways, and in ways that also enhance a strong commitment to local communities.

 About the Merger